-Extension Description AFS Parameter file created by Filter Factory or Filter Foundry for Adobe Photoshop 8BF Adobe Photoshop plugin It must have been created by Filter Factory or Filter Foundry and must be unprotected.
-PFF Parameter file created by Filter Factory or Transaction Factory for Adobe Premiere PRM Adobe Premiere plugin It must have been created by Filter Factory or Transaction Factory for Adobe Premiere.
+File extension Description "Make" "Save" "Load" AFS or TXT Parameter file created by Filter Factory or Filter Foundry for Yes Yes Adobe Photoshop.
+8BF Adobe Photoshop plugin.
+It must have been created by Filter Yes Yes Factory or Filter Foundry and must not be protected.
+103 103 PFF Parameter file created by Filter Factory or Transaction Factory for Yes Yes Adobe Premiere.
+PRM Adobe Premiere plugin.
+It must have been created by Filter Factory Yes or Transaction Factory for Adobe Premiere.
+108 FFX "Filters Unlimited" file.
+Note that Filter Foundry only implements the basic Filter Factory commands.
+Therefore, most "Filters Yes Unlimited" filters will not work with Filter Foundry.
+TXT A text file created by "Plugin Commander" Yes Yes